-A FOUR DAY RALLY THROUGH SOME OF THE BEST DRIVING ROADS IN THE UNITED STATES
+A FOUR DAY RALLY THROUGH SOME OF THE BEST DRIVING ROADS IN THE US

 I was invited to be a part of the Crown Rally by a fellow Audi enthusiast by the name of Jason.
 Jason resides in Chicago and is the proud owner of a 2015 Audi R8.
 We know each other through the Internet but he felt comfortable enough to extend a co-pilot invitation to me.
 Obviously, I decided to take the plunge and accept his generous offer.
 I flew to Chicago on Thursday, May 30th to meet up with Jason and meet the rest of the rally teams at a launch party held at Collector's Car Garage.
 Prior to the launch party, Jason and I met up with some fellow ralliers from Georgia and ripped around town for a bit.